 The well-established Alpine and Jura populations

-The model predicted a steady growth of Alpine and Jura populations, quickly reaching a stabilization phase indicating that they may soon be at carrying capacity.
-However, carrying capacity could be higher than what we found in our simulations, depending on the strength of density-dependence processes (Zimmermann, Breitenmoser-Würsten, & Breitenmoser, 2007).
-Although we assumed that the number of individuals an area can support is mainly defined by female territory size, our model does not include a relationship between lynx behavior and density.
+The model predicted a steady growth for the Alpine and Jura populations, quickly reaching a more stable phase indicating that they may soon be at saturation, especially for the Jura population.
+However, saturation could be higher than what we found in our simulations, depending on the strength of density-dependence processes (Zimmermann, Breitenmoser-Würsten, & Breitenmoser, 2007).
+Although our model assumed that the number of individuals an area can support is mainly defined by female territory size, it does not include a relationship between lynx behavior and density.
 Yet, studies found that lynx density also influences home range sizes (Pesenti & Zimmermann, 2013), and differently for females and males (Aronsson et al., 2016).
 For instance, in the North-Western Swiss Alps, lynx territories were much larger in the 80s when lynx density was lower compared to the 90s (Breitenmoser-Würsten et al., 2001).
-The Alpine and Jura areas could therefore support more individuals if density-dependent mechanisms occur.
-On the other hand, threats that we did not include in the simulations, such as low genetic diversity (concerning the Alpine population in particular; Stiftung KORA, 2021) or illegal killing (Arlettaz et al., 2021), may slow the predicted growth.
+Simulated lynx density in 50 years were a little smaller compared to those estimated in the field for both populations (Gimenez et al., 2019; Pesenti & Zimmermann, 2013).
+Our model did not seem to allow a significant increase in lynx density.
+The Alpine and Jura areas could therefore support more individuals if such density-dependent mechanisms would occur.

 The Jura population as the crossroad of Western Europe lynx movements